AARP Eye Center

 Do I have to pay for the vaccination?

-If you’ve lost your vaccine card, call the site where you were vaccinated to request a new one or a copy of your vaccination record.
-You can also contact the state health department to request a replacement card or a copy of your record.
+The CDC is no longer distributing vaccine cards, and they are not required to receive a vaccine.
+If you’ve lost your vaccine card, you can call the site where you were vaccinated to request a new one or a copy of your vaccination record.
+You can also contact your state health department to request a replacement card or a copy of your record.

 Also of Interest:

 Please stay in touch!
 Here's how to contact us: